ty2k/todolist-assignment/README.md

 Additionally, I added `todos` to the `useCallback()` dependency array to make sure that the state of `todos` is correct when `toggleProperty()` is called.

+### Fix CSS class `.todo-item` logic in TodoItem

+The way the nested ternary statements in `<li className={}>` were written, it meant that the complete items (with `.todo-item-complete`) were having more vertical margin applied to their `<h3>` tags than incomplete items.
+This makes no sense, since we would expect completed items to be less visually "important" than incomplete items.
+I updated the class assignment logic and simplified the CSS by removing the now-duplicate rules for `.todo-item` and `.todo-item-urgent`.

 ---

 Original instructions below.